h-vcn/SCP-Ultimate-Space-Theme/README.md

 # SCP-Ultimate-Space-Theme
-source code for the root
+source code for the root of this theme